teamradish/TRTwitchPlaysBot/Wiki/Syntax-Tutorial.md

 Example: "left500ms b500ms right500ms b500ms" ([Demonstration](https://clips.twitch.tv/InterestingBoldKathyEleGiggle))

-The maximum duration of an entire input sequence is determined by **max_input_duration** in **TRBotData.db**.
+The maximum duration of an entire input sequence is determined by the [max_input_duration](./Settings-Documentation#max_input_duration) setting.
 No input sequence can surpass this duration.
 For example, if the max duration is 60 seconds, typing "a61s" or "a30s b30001ms" will be equal to 60 seconds, so the input will fail.

-The max input duration can be viewed with the `MaxInputDurationCommand`, and the bot will often tell you when an input sequence exceeds the max duration.
+The max input duration can be viewed with the `MaxInputDurCommand` (default: "!maxinputdur"), and the bot will often tell you when an input sequence exceeds the max duration.

 Inputs may also fail depending on the client service.
 For instance, messages on Twitch cannot exceed 500 characters.